PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 ## Manual infrastructure provisioning

-If you prefer to set up your infrastructure manually, don't include the `--provision-infra` flag and Prefect will not attempt to provision infrastructure for you.
+If you prefer to set up your infrastructure manually, don't include the `--provision-infra` flag in the CLI command.
-However, you will need to manually set up the infrastructure required for your push work pool.
-Let's see how to do that now.
+In the examples below, we'll create a push work pool via the Prefect Cloud UI.

 === "AWS ECS"